donovanbrun/donovanbrun/README.md

 ### Hi there 👋
 Passionate about space and IT 🚀
-Currently working as an apprentice software engineer during my engineering studies 👨‍🎓
+Currently a software engineer working on financial software for an insurance broker.

 ### My skills